-Advanced industries take flight, may lead Metro Detroit revival
+Advanced industries take flight, may lead metro revival

 A slice of Metro Detroit's economic recovery is relying largely on the marrying of its industrial past to a digital future, according to recent studies by the Brookings Institution.

 Relative to the size of its economy, Detroit has the fourth largest "advanced industries" sector among the country's 100 largest metropolitan areas.
 It is the only market in the East that breaks into the top five.
 This matters because advanced industries are the critical drivers of broadly shared prosperity in regions for today and the future.

 We define the sector by 50 individual industries that range from automotive and aerospace manufacturing to software development, and share a commitment to research and development and employ disproportionately large number of science, technology, engineering, and math workers.
 These are the industries at the forefront of technological and economic development in the world today.

 Detroit embodies a particular trend that defines the advanced industries sector: an onrushing convergence between manufacturing and digital services.

 As the Motor City's lifeline of cars become platforms for all sorts of new technologies, Detroit is cultivating expertise in electronics, computing and R&D services.
 The result: advanced industries are powering Detroit's climb back from the recession.
 The sector grew by 7.4 percent annually from 2010 to 2013 — the third fastest advanced industry growth rate among major metro areas nationally.

 That growth was broad-based as four out of five of Detroit's 25 largest advanced industries grew during that period, led by motor vehicle manufacturing, engineering and computer systems design.
 In fact, Detroit's advanced industry jobs are now split evenly between manufacturing and services.